Deepwalker/trafaret/docs/intro.rst

 Some checkers have default converter, but when you use ``>>`` or ``.append``, you disable default converter with your own.

-This does not mean that ``Int`` will not convert numbers to int, this mean that some checkers, like ``String`` with regular expression, have special converters applied to  that can be overriden by your own.
+This does not mean that ``Int`` will not convert numbers to integers, this mean that some checkers, like ``String`` with regular expression, have special converters applied them and can be overriden.

 Converters can be chained.
 You can raise ``DataError`` in converters.